earvienne305/unblink/README.md

 ## Q&A

-**Why does it consume so many resources?**
+**Why is my CPU usage so high?**

 D-FINE object detection is resource-intensive.
-If you experience performance issues, consider disabling object detection from the Settings page.
+If you experience performance issues, you could consider disabling object detection from the Settings page.
+I would add some optimization to this soon.

 **Where is the code to run the models?**

 The model inference code is in a separate repository at [https://github.com/tri2820/unblink-engine](https://github.com/tri2820/unblink-engine).
 This separation allows the AI models to run with GPU acceleration in Python, while keeping the app lightweight.

 ## Project Status